 One of the amazing things I discovered with my tea plants is that they will blossom between October and January.
 This is certainly a bonus if you want to use the pedals for tea.
 So far, I have made oolong and it has turned out very good.

 If you purchase a tea tree that has a seed pod or two, hang onto them and plant them when they open.
-I have a baby tree starting from one which produced a seed, so you can get more tea trees for free.
+I have a baby tree starting from one that produced a seed, so you can get more tea trees for free.